CPMpy/cpmpy/README.md

 It is inspired by CVXpy, SciPy and Numberjack, and as most modern scientific Python tools, it uses numpy arrays as basic data structure.

-Currently, it is only a language generating a model tree.
+Currently, it is just generating an expression tree.
 Here is a TODO list:
-- add element constraints
-- add more models (see Hakan K's page(s))
 - auto translate to numberjack, which is Python-based but not numpy-based
 - auto translate to minizinc and use pymzn
+- add more models (see Hakan K's page(s))

 The following examples show the elegance of building on Python/Numpy:
 ```python